ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_reduction/04-Simple_Niche.md

 We will use _BuildNicheAssay_ function to perform this analysis.

-There are over 300 cell types identified using the subclass level.
-I am going to use the clusters at the resolution 0.3 as an example to find niches.

 ``` r
 cortex <- BuildNicheAssay(cortex, fov = "fov.TgCRND8", group.by = "predicted.celltype", niches.k = 5, neighbors.k = 30)